brandoninvergo/pacnanny/README.md

   display them one at a time in the browser of your choosing.
 There is no confirmation or option to skip this.
 Your eyeballs are required to look at the news.
-* Reprint all warnings again all together after the update is completed.
+* Reprint all warnings again together after the update is completed.
 * List new `.pacnew` and `.pacsave` files.

 Basically, just run `pacnanny` instead of `pacman -Syu`.
-Use `pacman` for everything else (installing/removing packages, etc.).
+Use plain old `pacman` for everything else (installing/removing packages, etc.).

 ## Justification

 As careful as I try to be when I run `pacman -Syu`, I still occasionally miss things, particularly during large updates that produce a lot of text.
-Important warnings sometimes slip between the cracks, causing you to miss an important new `.pacnew` file, for example.
+Important warnings sometimes slip between the cracks, causing me to miss an important new `.pacnew` file, for example.
 As for the news, I do subscribe to the RSS feed but sometimes I update the system before opening my newsreader.
 This forces me to see the news first.

 ## Contributing

-I'm not great at shell scripting, so contributions are welcome as long as they stick to the basic idea of only trying to correct/prevent user-error/carelessness.
+Are there other places that we can help the user avoid shooting himself in the foot?
+I'm open to ideas.
+Contributions are welcome as long as they stick to the basic idea of only trying to correct/prevent user-error/carelessness.
+Also, I'm not great at shell scripting, so please point out any mistakes or places for improvement.

 ## Author